๐Ÿซ€Anatomy and Physiology II

 • Stimulates mammary gland development and milk synthesis during lactation

-• Hyperprolactinemia causes galactorrhea and amenorrhea; often results from pituitary adenomas or dopamine-blocking drugs
+• Hyperprolactinemia causes galactorrhea (inappropriate milk production) and amenorrhea; it often results from pituitary adenomas or dopamine-blocking drugs (like certain antipsychotics)

-Compare: GH vs. Prolactin—both are direct-acting anterior pituitary hormones, but GH works through an intermediary (IGF-1) while prolactin acts directly on breast tissue.
+Compare: GH vs. Prolactin: both are direct-acting anterior pituitary hormones, but GH works largely through an intermediary (IGF-1) while prolactin acts directly on breast tissue.
 Both are released during sleep and stress.

 Anterior Pituitary: Melanocyte Regulation